MENTAL HEALTH PROFESSIONALS LICENSE DEFENSE

 - Violation of an ethical rule adopted by the Board.

 The Professional Counselors Board may sanction a violation by imposing an administrative fine, issuing a public reprimand, or subjecting a Licensed Professional Counselor’s license to probation, suspension, revocation, or a refusal to renew (Texas Occupations Code § 502 and Texas Administrative Code § 681).
-For a more detailed description of the disciplinary process and sanction guidelines, please refer to the disciplinary process of the License Defense section of this site by clicking here.

 Social Workers

-- Felony conviction or commission of a misdemeanor which would indicate an inability or tendency to be unable to perform as a social worker;
+- Felony conviction or commission of a misdemeanor which would indicate an inability or tendency to be unable to perform as a social worker

-- Provision of false or misleading information while seeking to obtain or renew a license;
+- Provision of false or misleading information while seeking to obtain or renew a license

-- Engaging in unethical conduct or other conduct that discredits or tends to discredit the social worker profession;
+- Engaging in unethical conduct or other conduct that discredits or tends to discredit the social worker profession

-- Improperly directly or indirectly revealing or causing to be revealed confidential client information;
+- Improperly directly or indirectly revealing or causing to be revealed confidential client information

-- Sexual contact with a current or former client;
+- Sexual contact with a current or former client

-- Boundary violations and inappropriate dual relationships with Clients.
+- Boundary violations and inappropriate dual relationships with Clients

 In response to such violations, the Board may impose an administrative fine, issue a public reprimand, place the licensee on probation, or suspend, revoke, or refuse to renew the social worker’s license (Texas Occupations Code § 505 and Texas Administrative Code § 701.601 et. seq.).

-The disciplinary process begins with a complaint to the Board.
-Such complaints usually originate from co-workers, current or former clients, or an angry spouse.
-Following the complaint, the Board will conduct an investigation into the allegations (Texas Administrative Code § 781.603).
-Criminal charges and convictions can also trigger an investigation.
-If the Board believes that grounds for disciplinary action are present they may try to resolve the matter through an informal hearing (§ 781.605).
-The Board will be represented by an attorney at this hearing.
-If the case is not resolved via the informal hearing, the social worker may demand an administrative hearing before a judge at the State Office of Administrative Hearings who will issue a Proposal for Decision (Texas Occupations Code §505.555).
-The Board will then enter its final order and in so doing does not have to adhere with the Administrative Law Judge’s proposed sanctions.
+If the Board believes that grounds for disciplinary action are present, they may try to resolve the matter through an informal hearing (§ 781.605).
+An attorney at this hearing will represent the Board.
+If the case is not resolved via the informal hearing, the social worker may demand an administrative hearing before a judge at the State Office of Administrative Hearings.

-Throughout this process the therapist can and should seek the aid of a lawyer.
+Throughout this process, the licensee can and should seek the aid of a lawyer.
 These proceedings are highly complex and typically involve complicated issues of fact and administrative law.
-Because the consequences can be severe, it is best for the licensee to obtain the aid of an attorney to help guide and represent him or her before the Board.
-We are often our own worst advocate when our reputation and livelihood are on the line.
-This is particularly true in cases of chemical dependency or criminal conviction(s) as it is precisely the licensee or applicant’s character itself that is in question.
-In situations such as these, a lawyer is better able to present the licensee’s case before the Board.
-Regardless of the basis for the Social Worker Board’s investigation, the advice and assistance of an experienced attorney can guide a licensed professional through this stressful and complex process and help fight for a positive outcome.
+Because the consequences can be severe, it is best for the licensee to obtain the aid of an attorney to help guide and represent them before the Board.

 Contact Mental Health Professional License Defense Attorneys in Texas